Fortin Finger Test

 • Discomfort when climbing stairs or running

-Moreover, provocative tests such as the Flexion, Abduction, and External Rotation (FABER) Test and Gaenslen’s Test may be used to pinpoint the source of pain in the SI joint.
-These tests may be done to exclude other potential pain sources, such as posterior joint pain sources and zygapophyseal joint pain generators, during the evaluation.
-Additionally, imaging studies like X-rays, MRI, or CT scans can also be used to rule out other causes of lower back pain and provide detailed images of the SI joint.
+Detecting and diagnosing SI joint dysfunction involves a combination of clinical evaluation and diagnostic tests.
+It involves taking the patient's medical history and a physical examination that identifies tenderness over the SI joint and assesses the range of motion.
+Then, you can screen using the Fortin Finger Test before moving forward with other provocative tests such as the Flexion, Abduction, and External Rotation (FABER) Test and Gaenslen's Test.
+These may be done to exclude other potential pain sources, such as posterior joint pain sources and zygapophyseal joint pain generators.
+The last step before a confirmation is doing imaging studies like X-rays, MRI, or CT scans, which can rule out other causes of lower back pain and provide detailed images of the SI joint.

-In some cases, diagnostic injections of a local anesthetic into the painful region of the SI joint confirm the diagnosis if the patient’s lower back pain is temporarily relieved.
+In some cases, SI joint injections can be done for diagnosis.
+These involve injecting a local anesthetic into the painful region; if the patient's lower back pain is temporarily relieved, it confirms the diagnosis.
 Provocation-positive joint injections are also used to validate positive findings of sacroiliac joint abnormalities.

 What is the Fortin Finger Test?

-The Fortin Finger Test is a clinical assessment to detect sacroiliac joint dysfunction.
-It helps identify pain originating from the sacroiliac joint, often associated with lower back and lower limb pain.
+The Fortin Test is a clinical assessment to detect sacroiliac joint dysfunction.
+It helps identify SI joint pain, often associated with lower back and lower limb pain.
 During the test, the patient is asked to use one finger to localize the area of pain.
 The examiner notes the location and allows the patient to relax.
 After five to ten minutes, the examiner asks the patient to identify the spot where they feel the most pain once more.

 A positive test is indicated when the patient identifies the painful region as the area inferomedial to the posterior superior iliac spine (PSIS) within 1 cm on two separate occasions.
 This consistent localization of pain suggests sacroiliac joint dysfunction (Fortin & Falco, 1997).